 Best Sponges of 2021

 Although the Scrub Daddy Colors looks like a gimmicky, as-sold-on-TV special — indeed, the company did get its start on Shark Tank — don't let it fool you.
 This product is a serious cleaning machine.
 By far the most absorbent model in our review, the Scrub Daddy continued to impress us with its fun and functional design.
 The FlexTexture material works precisely as it's supposed to: a tough scrubber under cold water, and becoming more flexible under warm water so you can access hard-to-reach spots in your dishes.
 It can cleanse itself of grime quickly and dries out incredibly quickly for its thickness.
-As the most absorbent product in this review, it also clocked the fastest dry time.
+As the most absorbent product in this review, it also managed to clock the fastest dry time.

 Water flows easily through this polymer model, so it won't hold onto suds as readily as some other models.
-Although it still impressed us with its scrubbing ability, without a dedicated scrubber, it wasn't the strongest scrubber of the bunch.
+Although it still impressed us with its scrubbing ability, without a dedicated scouring side, it wasn't the strongest scrubber of the bunch.
 The Scrub Daddy often comes in a pack of three, so color-code each with a job and use worry-free for any type of household cleaning.
 After cleaning countless pots, pans, Tupperware, glasses, stovetops, and more, this model became our favorite to use.